SAP-samples/teched2022-AD280/exercises/ex2/ex2.2-alternative/README.md

     ![application generated](images/n10-open-folder-in-workspace.png)

- In case this takes longer, you can also open the folder from the left panel **Open Folder** and selecting the folder path as `/home/user/projects/` and choose **helloworld** from the drop down.
+ In case this takes longer or the popup doesn't appear, you can also open the folder from the left panel **Open Folder** and selecting the folder path as `/home/user/projects/` and choose **helloworld** from the drop down.

 ![application generated](images/n10a-alternative-open-folder.png)